keyduq/focused_menu/README.md

                         animateMenuItems: true,
                         blurBackgroundColor: Colors.black54,
                         openWithTap: true, // Open Focused-Menu on Tap rather than Long Press
-                        menuOffset: 10.0, // Offset value to show menuItem from the selected item
+                        menuTopOffset: 10.0, // Offset value to show menuItem from the selected item
                         bottomOffsetHeight: 80.0, // Offset height to consider, for showing the menu item ( for example bottom navigation bar), so that the popup menu will be shown on top of selected item.
                         menuItems: <FocusedMenuItem>[
                           // Add Each FocusedMenuItem  for Menu Options